vladimirfomene/tic-tac-toe-web/README.md

 - An endpoint to get the move of the AI.
 This endpoint is served with a Minimax algorithm which derives the best move for the AI given a board state.
 - An endpoint to get all the entries on the leaderboard in your database.
 - An endpoint to create new entry on the leaderboard.

-## Separation Of Concern
-To organize my code so as to maintain a clean codebase, I used the **Model View Controller** architectural pattern to organize the code.

 ## Testing
 To proof my code, I decided implement unit test both on the frontend and the backend using the Jest testing framework.